kyma-project/kyma/docs/security-v2/03-01-authentication-in-kyma.md

 }
 ```

->**NOTE:** The expiration settings of the tokens is customizable and can be set by creating overrides for the dex component chart.
-Current configuration can be found [here](https://github.com/kyma-project/kyma/blob/master/resources/dex/values.yaml#L59)
+>**NOTE:** You can customize the expiration settings of the tokens by creating [overrides](/root/kyma#configuration-helm-overrides-for-kyma-installation) for the Dex component chart.
+You can find the current configuration in the [YAML file](https://github.com/kyma-project/kyma/blob/master/resources/dex/values.yaml#L59)

 ## Service to Service authentication

-As Kyma is build on top of Istio Service Mesh, by default, all user applications are secured by [Istio MutualTLS](https://istio.io/latest/docs/concepts/security/#mutual-tls-authentication).
+As Kyma is build on top of Istio Service Mesh, service-to-service authentication and encryption is enabled with  [Istio MutualTLS](https://istio.io/latest/docs/concepts/security/#mutual-tls-authentication).
+For details, read the [Kyma specific Istio configuration](components/service-mesh/#details-istio-setup-in-kyma-kyma-specific-configuration) documentation.

-For more details on Kyma specific Istio configuration please read this [section](components/service-mesh/#details-istio-setup-in-kyma-kyma-specific-configuration)

-## Authentication in API Gateway
+## User to service authentication

-Kyma uses a custom Api-Gateway component, which is build on top of [ORY Oathkeeper](https://www.ory.sh/oathkeeper/docs/).
-It is used to streamline the process of exposing user applications within the Kyma environment, and securing them if necessary.
+Kyma uses a custom [API Gateway](/components/api-gateway/#overview-overview) component that is build on top of [ORY Oathkeeper](https://www.ory.sh/oathkeeper/docs/).
+The API the process of exposing user applications within the Kyma environment, and securing them if necessary.
+Read more on [authentication options](components/api-gateway/#architecture-architecture-request-flow) for API Gateway.

-For more details on authentication options in Api-Gateway please read [this section](components/api-gateway/#architecture-architecture-request-flow)